Customer Success 0 Comment

 - “Conclude EVERY article with: Don’t Do This, Do This, Here’s Why You’ll Be Successful”

-- “Sales Case Studies – I changed my cadence from 3 social touches to 1, and this was the outcome”
+- “Sales Case Studies – I changed my outreach sequence from 3 social touches to 1, and this was the outcome”

 - “I’d love to see a step by step guide on how to put together a sales forecast”